Do I Really Have to Show My Credit Report?

 On the one hand, you can take comfort in the fact that your situation is not hopeless.
 Fifty-fifty is good odds, though you may have to deal with a couple of rejections on account of your bad credit rating.
 But on the other hand, having a poor credit score also limits your choices.
 In the final analysis, what you can do is take stock of your situation and then take the necessary steps needed to bolster your chances of renting the apartment you fancy.

-Why landlords check a prospective tenant’s credit history
+Why landlords check a prospective tenant’s credit report

 Many businesses employ risk management first before deciding to do business with clients.
 Landlords are no different.
 By doing credit checks, they can make assessments on whether there’s a likelihood that you’re going to pay your rent late sooner or later.
-It goes without saying that landlords are financially inconvenienced if tenants don’t pay their rents on time, and it’s a situation they naturally want to avoid.
+Landlords want to avoid tenants not paying on time because it is a huge financial inconvenience.

 How landlords and property managers go about checking your credit history

 There are a variety of ways landlords do credit checks.

 - Tenant screening services.
 Some landlords use tenant screening services such as e-renter.com to screen rental applicants before making a leasing decision.
 What landlords do is create a search according to a certain credit score range and have the site tell them if a particular prospective tenant meets or exceeds those standards.
 Reports can also reveal bankruptcies, judgments, evictions, and other background information.

 - Landlord associations.
 There are numerous associations comprised of landlords offering credit checking services for a fee.
 The most popular one is the National Association of Independent Landlords.
 The downside to choosing this process is that it counts as a “hard inquiry,” which could negatively impact your credit score.